jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Once We Believe in a New philosophy, We'll Reach for the Stars

 Darth Blockbuster appears every time we upgrade to a new age.
-He uses antagonism to secure his power by preventing regular people taking control of the new levers of power.
+He uses antagonism to secure his power by preventing regular people from taking control of the new levers of power.
 To fight the antagonists off, we need a modern philosophy.
-Here's one example of it working our history, and our present day.
+Here's one example of it working our history and our present day.

 When you look up at the night sky, you see a dazzling show.
 It can seem to defy explanation.
 But even with the naked eye, you'll see trends.
 The stars never move, some "objects" (really planets) look to be wandering, and it seems like the Moon, Sun, and everything else revolves around you.
 With all this evidence, our ancestors were sure Earth was the center of the Universe.
 So much so, it was a pivotal part of the "Divine Rights of Kings" philosophy that ruled European Kingdoms starting in the Medieval Age (500-1400) and even into the Science Age (1543-1687).

 When you look at the night sky with a telescope, like Galileo (1564-1642) did, you see it differently.
 Jupiter has moons, Venus has phases, and it looks like Earth is just another planet.
 When Galileo told everyone these facts, the "divine kings" were threatened.
 By using a telescope, Galileo was saying, "we don't know until we test, so let's use instruments to test what we think we know."
 Scientific inquiry questioned the ruler's divine leadership.
 Although Catholics and Protestant political leaders hated each other, they worked together to suppress Galileo.
-Neither facilitated the new truths his new tools were discovering.
+Neither facilitated the new truths, his new tools were discovering.

 Galileo is just one example of how an establishment finds it very hard to embrace a new era.
 The lesson is, to enter into a new age, civilization can't just use new technology.
 Main Street must welcome a modern philosophy too.
 Today we're also using an outdated philosophy from a bygone age.
 Here's an example of how that's hurting our everyday lives.

 Space travel is a significant step for humanity.
 It means better satellites, worldwide internet accessibility, and ensuring intelligent life doesn't put all its eggs in one earthly basket.
 All possible _if_ we can build an affordable and reusable rocket.

 Left/Right political culture was unable to meet the challenge.
-They can gossip about speeches, but rocket science doesn't fit into soundbites.
+Ideologues can gossip about speeches, but rocket science doesn't fit into soundbites.
 It was new companies like SpaceX and Blue Origin (funded by a few protagonists) who answered the call.
 They harnessed digital technology and fostered collaboration to make rockets 10 times cheaper.
 The protagonists even learned how to land their rockets so they can be reused!

 Think about how cool it to safely land a frickin rocket.
 But many people, especially Left/Right politicians, still didn't care.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/GaseousAgreeableEarthworm' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Please enable the sound.
-There's a direct link between advancing our science and technology, and living inside a happy civilization.
+There's a direct link between advancing our science and technology and living inside a happy civilization.
 This was when SpaceX landed its first rocket.
 Credit: Civilization 6 and SpaceX_

 When you're dependent on old philosophies, you're also confined to its old tools and live within its old narratives.
-Today Left/Right politics obsesses over tax cuts, health insurance plans, gender pronouns, pages of government regulations, and endless media soundbites because their philosophy says these are society's only levers of power.
+Today Left/Right politics obsesses over tax cuts, government regulations, and endless media soundbites because their philosophy says these are society's only levers of power.
 New and super-powerful technologies like landing rockets are talked about, but more as a novelty act that falls beyond the believers of old philosophies comprehension and comfort zones.

 That's the power of philosophy.
-It tells people which tools and rules are important, and which should be ignored.
+It tells people which tools and rules are essential, and which should be ignored.
 Today, Industrial Age philosophies hold back the incredible, world-changing, happiness granting potential of the Internet Age.
-Up and down our economy, we emphasize government policy, mass-production, layers of bureaucracy, and heavy management practices when mass-collaboration is far better.
+Up and down our economy, we emphasize government policy, mass-production, layers of bureaucracy, and oppressive management practices when mass-collaboration is far better.

-The lesson is, once we believe in a new philosophy that embraces the Internet Age, we'll control our society's true levers of power, and soar to the stars.
+The lesson is, once we believe in a new philosophy that embraces the Internet Age, we'll control our society's real levers of power, and soar to the stars.

 ![old philosophy in a new world](/img\diagrams\techvolution-missing-the-boat.png) _Here's when SpaceX landed its first and second rockets.
 At the exact same time, Bernie Sanders was ranting about regulation battles with Wall Street.
 I happened to be following him, so I don't mean to pick on him.
 But he should have been taking a minute to appreciate all the new solutions SpaceX just opened to humanity.
 The middle-class needs to stop putting their faith in old philosophies and instead become player gods with the amazing new tools digital protagonists are giving us today.
 Like we followed Galileo generations ago._